-"One more night" The old man took his arm; the way down into the valley was slippery and steep.
-"It takes faith these a smile.
+"One more night."
+The old man took his arm; the way down into the valley was slippery and steep.
+"It takes faith these days, you know."
+The hint of a smile.
 "A lot more than it used to, I'm afraid.
 But it is there."

 It wasn't the faith Nick worried about.
 He had it, too, and even during his time in the outside world, he had kept it.

 It wasn't the faith.